 UKRIO welcomes suggestions on topics and issues that we might cover in our workshop programme.
 You can contact us using the form here.

 UKRIO is following the advice of Public Health England (PHE) and the UK Government.
-All UKRIO events will be conducted virtually until further notice.
-Support and services that the charity normally provides face-to-face are being delivered through other means.
+All UKRIO events are being delivered virtually.
+Support and services that the charity normally provides face-to-face are being delivered through other means, primarily virtually.

 Terms and conditions for UKRIO event bookings can be found here.